 ° Listen for a bird - then copy it's sound

-° 5 different types of trees - since most won't have leaves, you can tell they are different in early spring by the bark on the tree.
+° 5 different types of trees - since most won't have all their leaves, you can tell trees are different in early spring by looking at their bark.

-Grab your free Printable Version of the Spring Scavenger Hunt!
+Grab your free Printable of the Spring Scavenger Hunt!

 Head out to a park, hike a trail or even scout out these seasonal changes in your own backyard!